 Spray fountains use assorted fountain heads and will send water upwards in various shapes and heights.
 They produce anything from small lacy mists to massive water columns.

-Splash fountains have some sculptured piece where water is forced up through it, and then cascades down.
-These types of fountains are almost always professionally produced by artists and sculptors.
+Splash water fountains have some sculptured piece where water is forced up, through it, and then cascades down.
+These types are almost always professionally produced by artists and sculptors.
 They can also be purchased from garden and landscape supply stores.

-Wall or spill fountains sends a lone stream of water from a fountainhead falling into a pool, or into a series of tiered decorative troughs.
+Spill fountains send a lone stream of water from a fountain-head into a pool or into a series of tiered decorative troughs.

 © 2011 viryabo